doctea/usb_midi_clocker/README.md

   - ~~Pitch bend~~ kinda support this now -- it is passed through at least, and allowed to be Proxied to add modulation on top of it
     - might be good to be able to enable/disable it for certain mappings tho?
   - Aftertouch
-- Allow Behaviours to register CCs they respond to and can generate
+- Allow Behaviours to register CCs they respond to and can generate, so that can remap these as sources and targets
-  - So that can remap these as sources and targets
+  - ~~eg remap Bamble envelopes to CraftSynth cutoff, etc...~~
-  - remap Bamble envelopes to CraftSynth cutoff, etc...
+    - this should be possible already, as Microlidian envelopes are exposed as modulation sources, and CraftSynth cutoff can have modulation sources applied to them
   - expose internal settings as Parameters, so that can have modulation mapped to them too...
-- Reassignable Parameters that can be pointed at any given Behaviour+CC, configured from menus
+- Reassignable Parameters that can be pointed at any given Behaviour+CC, configured from menus instead of code
   - expose internal settings (like bpm, clock delays...?) as Parameters, so that can have modulation mapped to them too...
 - Reassignable ParameterInputs, that can be set to take their values from an incoming MIDI stream
   - Register them with the midi_matrix_mapper_manager so that when it receives a CC value change, it updates the ParameterInput current_value